jafonsor/obelisk-template/README.md

 Note: this assumes you have installed Docker and gnumake.

 1. Run `make shell` to enter a shell with obelisk installed.
-The first time it might take a while.
+The first time it will initialize the current directory with `ob init --force`.
+It might take a while.
-1. Inside the shell run `ob init --force`.
-This will setup the obelisk project.
 1. Run `ob run` to start the server.

 ## Heroku Deploy